saharnazmbeigi/simple_python_project/README.md

 # simple_python_project
-### i used Dango framework in this code
+### I used Dango framework in this code
-### if you want to run this code you must use virtual environment
+### If you want to run this code you must use virtual environment